TERRORIST GROUPS

 HAMAS flag

-HAMAS–the acronym for Harakat al-Muqawama al-Islamiyya (Islamic Resistance Movement)—is the largest and most capable militant group in the Palestinian territories and one of the territories’ two major political parties.
-HAMAS is committed to armed resistance against Israel and to the creation of a Palestinian state, and the group has engaged in several rounds of violent conflict with Israel.
-The most recent began on 7 October 2023, when HAMAS launched a massive surprise attack against Israel, killing nearly 1,200 people.
+HAMAS is the largest and most capable militant group and largest political party in the Palestinian territories.
+HAMAS is committed to the armed resistance against Israel and to the creation of a Palestinian state.
+The most recent armed engagement between HAMAS and Israel began on 7 October 2023, when HAMAS launched a surprise attack in Israel, killing nearly 1,200 people.
+Since the attack, Israeli operations have partially degraded HAMAS’s military capabilities in Gaza.

-HAMAS emerged in 1987 during the first Palestinian uprising, or intifada, as an outgrowth of the Muslim Brotherhood’s Palestinian branch.
-HAMAS has been the de facto governing body in the Gaza Strip since 2007, when it ousted the Palestinian Authority from power.
-In 2017, HAMAS amended its charter to remove a call for Israel’s destruction.
-Nonetheless, the group does not recognize Israel as a state and continues to advocate all forms of resistance against the country.
+HAMAS emerged in 1987 during the first Palestinian uprising, or intifada, as an outgrowth of the Muslim Brotherhood.
+HAMAS has been the de facto governing body in the Gaza Strip since 2007, when it ousted the Palestinian Authority.
+Although HAMAS amended its charter in 2017 to remove a call for Israel’s destruction, it does not recognize Israel as a state and continues to advocate all forms of resistance against the country.
+The group benefits from Iranian support, such as monetary donations.

 OPERATING AREAS

-Primarily in the Gaza Strip; also maintains a presence in the West Bank; Palestinian refugee camps in Lebanon; and other regional locations, such as Egypt, Qatar, and Turkey.
+Primarily in the Gaza Strip; also maintains a presence in the West Bank; Palestinian refugee camps in Lebanon; and other regional countries, including Egypt, Qatar, and Turkey

 MEMBERS